isomerpages/enterprisesg-sac-old/README.md

 * Changing content in Industries Page
 * Changing Content in Services Page
 * Changing Content in Resources Page
-* Changing Content in Resources Page
 * Changing Content in NewsRoom
-* Changing Content in Accredited Org
+* Changing Content in Accredited Org Page
 * Changing Content in Contact Us

 <a name="introduction"></a>